- CLASS: Mammalia (Mammals

 A naked mole-rat colony works together for the good of the group, and that includes sharing food.
 Scientists who study naked mole-rat behavior have even seen pups take turns nursing.
 If a food scout finds a tasty root or tuber, he or she carves off a piece with those sharp teeth and dashes back to the group while chirping and waving the morsel overhead!
 The other workers follow the scout's scent back to the new food source and bring it back, piece by piece, to the food chamber.

-The queen's workers dig all day to bring her food so she can devote her time to reproduction and the care of her pups.
+The queen's workers dig all day to bring her food, so she can devote her time to reproduction.
 It's a good thing she has help, because a naked mole-rat queen can have up to 27 pups at a time.
 That's a lot of little ones to care for, and she can give birth four or five times a year—whew!
 After each helpless pup is born, it is cleaned and carried to the nursery by a worker.
 The queen comes into the nursery to nurse her pups.
 Within a few weeks, the pups start to explore the tunnels, and in a few months they take their place as part of the workforce.
 By one year of age they are full grown.

 Fortunately, naked mole-rat populations are in no immediate danger.
 They live in areas where there is little human development, so they are relatively undisturbed.
 Naked mole-rats living in Kenya’s national park system are protected.
 Let’s hope it stays this way for all the populations of this fascinating little creature!